samuelkranec/windows-bloatware-remover/README.md

 * OneNote
 * Clipchamp

-These applications are preserved intentionally to maintain productivity and gaming functionality.
+These apps are preserved for productivity and system functionality.

 ---